Azure-Samples/cognitive-services-ruby-create-account/README.md

 <a id="sample"></a>
 ## What does example.rb do?

-The sample creates a DNS Management client and creates a DNS zone.
-It starts by setting up a ResourceManagementClient object using your subscription and credentials.
+This sample starts by setting up a ResourceManagementClient object using your subscription and credentials.

 ```ruby
 subscription_id = ENV['AZURE_SUBSCRIPTION_ID'] || '11111111-1111-1111-1111-111111111111' # your Azure Subscription Id